EUR/JPY stuck in a tight range during September.

-Hovers just below 15-year peaks supported by 50-day SMA.
+Hovers a tad below 15-year peaks supported by 50-day SMA.

 EURJPY has been in a prolonged uptrend since the beginning of the year, posting a fresh 15-year peak of 159.75 on August 31.
 Since then, the price has been trading without a clear direction around the 158.00 handle, while the short-term oscillators are reflecting a neutral-to-positive near-term bias.

-If the sideways pattern breaks to the upside, the bulls might aim at the 15-year high of 159.75.
+If buying interest intensifies, the bulls might attempt to re-test the recent 15-year high of 159.75.
 Jumping above that zone, the pair could storm to fresh multi-year highs, where the February 2008 peak of 161.38 may curb further advances.
-Failing to halt there, the price might then ascend to challenge the April 2008 high of 164.97.
+Failing to halt there, the price could then ascend to challenge the April 2008 high of 164.97.

-On the flipside, should the pair cross below the 50-day simple moving average (SMA), immediate support could be found at 157.04, which held strong twice in September.
-A violation of that zone could trigger a retreat towards 153.31.
+On the flipside, should the pair violate the 50-day simple moving average (SMA), immediate support could be found at 157.04, which held strong twice in September.
+A break below that zone could trigger a retreat towards 153.31.
 Even lower, the July bottom of 151.39 may prove to be a tough hurdle for the bears to overcome.

 Forex trading and trading in other leveraged products involves a significant level of risk and is not suitable for all investors.